Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 ASB, 10km from center

-Q: Should I visit Turkmenistan on a transit visa or a full tour?
+Q: Should you visit Turkmenistan on a transit visa or a full tour?

 Both work, but they're different experiences.
-A transit visa (5 days, enter and exit from different borders) is cheaper and allows independent movement, but you're limited to the land corridor between two borders.
-Most transit travelers do Iran-Ashgabat-Darvaza-Uzbekistan.
+A transit visa (5 days, enter and exit from different borders) is cheaper and allows independent movement, though it limits you to the land corridor between two borders.
+Most transit travelers run Iran-Ashgabat-Darvaza-Uzbekistan.

-A full tour (via LOI) gives you more time, more flexibility, and access to Merv and Konye-Urgench.
-But it's more expensive and requires a guide throughout.
-For first-timers who mainly want Ashgabat and Darvaza, the transit visa is often sufficient.
+A full tour (via LOI) buys more time, more flexibility, and access to Merv and Konye-Urgench.
+It costs more and keeps a guide with you throughout.
+For first-timers focused mainly on Ashgabat and Darvaza, the transit visa is often plenty.

 Q: Is the food good?

 Turkmen food is hearty, meat-heavy, and satisfying.
-Plov, shashlik, manty (large steamed dumplings), and the local flatbread (chorek) are all good.
-The cuisine isn't complex like Uzbek or varied like Turkish, but it's honest and filling.
-The melon season (August-September) produces extraordinary fruit — Turkmen melons are famous across Central Asia.
+Plov, shashlik, manty (large steamed dumplings), and the local flatbread (chorek) all deliver.
+The cuisine isn't as complex as Uzbek or as varied as Turkish, but it's honest and filling.
+Melon season (August-September) produces extraordinary fruit — Turkmen melons are famous across Central Asia.